Post-completion OPTIONAL PRACTICAL TRAINING (OPT)

 - Work for hire.
 This is employment where an individual performs a service based on a contractual relationship rather than an employment relationship.
 If requested by the Department of Homeland Security, you must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.

 - Self-employed business owner.
 Students on OPT may start a business and be self-employed.
 In this situation, you must work full time.
 You must be able to prove that you have the proper business licenses and are actively engaged in a business related to your major.

 - Employment through an agency.
 You must be able to provide evidence showing you worked an average of more than 20 hours per week while employed by the agency.

 - Volunteers or unpaid interns.
-You may work as a volunteer or unpaid intern, where this does not violate any labor laws.
-The work must be more than 20 hours per week and you must be able to provide evidence from the employer that you worked more than 20 hours per week during the period of employment.
-NOTE: ‘Volunteer’ work for a business or any organization that operates for profit is not allowable.
+You may work as a volunteer or unpaid intern, where this does not violate any labor laws, if the volunteering is directly related to your degree field, and is properly reported in SEVIS.
+The work must be 20+ hours per week and you must be able to provide evidence from the employer that you worked 20+ hours per week during the period of employment.
+NOTE: ‘Volunteer’ work for a business or any organization that operates for profit is usually considered a violation of labor law.
 Also, note that unpaid volunteer work will NOT qualify a STEM student for a STEM OPT extension.